21. A Damn Good Start On A Breakdown.

-And, Quite Possibly, A Breakthrough.
+And, Maybe, A Breakthrough.

 It was a mistake to suspend the daily lessons.
 The girl has run wild.

 Dru’s slipped her leash the last couple days.
-No one’s kept tabs on her but for Addie, with the bed checks.
+No one’s kept tabs on her but for Addie and her bed checks.
 The first night, the old lush had been fooled by pillows heaped under a throw.
 The girl truant a second night, Addie’s brought it to Heinz-Helmut’s attention.
-It’s Heinzie’s job to deal with any difficulty pertaining to his pupil.
+It’s Heinzie’s job to deal with any difficulty pertaining to his star pupil.

 Dru’s past the stage of needing a nanny.
-Addie is kept on as an act of charity, nothing expected of her but for the pro-forma bed checks.
+Addie is kept on as an act of charity, nothing expected of her but for the lights-out checks.
 After all, a young man is not to enter a young lady’s boudoir at any time, much less she in her nightclothes.